Business at Entergy

 Our company is an integrated energy business engaged primarily in electric power production and retail distribution operations.

-We own and operate power plants with approximately 30,000 megawatts of electric generating capacity, including more than 10,000 megawatts of nuclear power, making Entergy one of the nation’s leading nuclear generators.
+We own and operate power plants with approximately 30,000 megawatts of electric generating capacity, including nearly 10,000 megawatts of nuclear power, making Entergy one of the nation’s leading nuclear generators.

 We deliver electricity to 2.8 million utility customers in Arkansas, Louisiana, Mississippi and Texas, and we have annual revenues of more than $11 billion and approximately 14,000 employees.